marie077/cs1302-lists/README.md

   also been updated to reflect this addition.

 * **2017-10-07:** Updated the ```add(int, T)``` method in the ```List<T>```
   interface to account for indices that are out of bounds.
-See the udpated documentation for that method for more details.
+See the updated documentation for that method for more details.

+* **2017-10-09:** Updated the functional requirements to include information on constructors.

 ## Project Description